-- Recalibrating our facilities-capital grantmaking by applying our values more strategically, as I've just noted, - Providing support for early-stage business planning, - Evaluating the need for working or growth capital, - Developing program-related investments and - Assessing the benefits of operating support.
+- Recalibrating our facilities-capital grantmaking by applying our values more strategically, as I've just noted; - Providing support for early-stage business planning, particularly through a close working relationship with the Nonprofit Finance Fund; - Evaluating the appropriateness of working- or growth-capital grants; - Assessing the benefits of program and operating support; and - Developing an aggressive approach to program-related investments repayable, below-market-rate loans.

 This approach draws Kresge into a different kind of conversation with, and relationship to, nonprofits.
-It involves a heightened recognition that our funding needs to support programmatic innovation, leadership development, operational resilience and financial sustainability.
-It acknowledges that an organization's business plan, not the Kresge gift chart, should shape the nature and magnitude of our support.
-It gives rise to a longer-term view, a realization that nonprofits can thrive if provided with the kind of patient capital that permits an organization to blossom over time.
+It acknowledges that an organization's business plan, not just its fundraising strategy, should shape the nature and magnitude of our support.
+It necessitates a longer-term view, a realization that nonprofits can thrive if provided with the kind of patient capital that permits an organization to blossom over time.